TheCoinTosser/MachineLearningGoogleSeries/README.md

 * Goal: Create a classifier to predict between apples and oranges.
 * Category: Binary classification.
 * Changes made: The original video has the datasets hardcoded.
 I've taken the training and the test datasets off the code and put it into .csv files instead.
-Moreover, instead of using raw numbers directly to encode the features/labels, I've used SciKit's LabelEncoder() class instead.
+Moreover, instead of using raw numbers directly to encode the features/labels, I've used SciKit's LabelEncoder() class.
 That way the data is presented in a nicer form and you don't need to know which feature/label is mapped to which number.

 **2. Recipe 2 -  Visualizing a Decision Tree**